bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 Toolchain
 ---------

-Tested on Ubuntu 13.10
+Tested on Ubuntu 18.04

-Install the Linaro toolchain:
-sudo apt install gcc-arm-linux-gnueabi
+Install the cross compiling toolchain: sudo apt install gcc-arm-linux-gnueabi
-(the version at the time of our testing was 4:4.7.2-1)
+(the version at the time of our testing was 4:7.3.0-3ubuntu2)

 Compiling U-Boot
 ----------------

-Clone the mainline U-boot sources: git clone git://git.denx.de/u-boot.git git tag git checkout v2014.04
+Clone the mainline U-boot sources: git clone git://git.denx.de/u-boot.git git checkout v2018.05 export CROSS_COMPILE=arm-linux-gnueabi- make am335x_boneblack_defconfig

-Apply a special configuration to ignore the U-Boot environment in eMMC

-git checkout -b reflash-from-mmc git apply 0001-BBB-configuration-ignoring-eMMC.patch (file available in the src/ directory)

-export ARCH=arm
-export CROSS_COMPILE=arm-linux-gnueabi-
-make distclean
-make am335x_boneblack_config
-make
+To compile u-boot.img and MLO:
+Copy the src/u-boot/u-boot-2018.05.config file to .config make

+To compile u-boot.img.final and MLO.final:
+Copy the src/u-boot-final/u-boot-2018.05.config file to .config and the src/u-boot-final/uEnv.txt file to the U-boot toplevel source directory (this contains default environment settings) make

 This produces the MLO and u-boot.img files.